slatedocs/slate/source/includes/gcp/_routes.md

 ### Routes

-A route is a paths that network traffic takes from an [instances](#gcp-instances) to other destinations.
+A route is a path that network traffic takes from an [instance](#gcp-instances) to other destinations.
 The destination can be inside a GCP network or outside.

 <!-------------------- LIST ROUTES -------------------->